midas/servitude/README.md

     ***

 You may notice the absence of the interactive value.
 This is due to filtering built into the start banner output.
 Several values are already in the default_config_filters that are a result of the Trollop implementation of the command line option parsing.
-If you woul dlike to add additional keys to be filterd, override the config_filters method in your server class and provide an array of keys (in dot notation) to filter.
+If you would like to add additional keys to be filterd, override the config_filters method in your server class and provide an array of keys (in dot notation) to filter.

     module AwesomeServer